JS-DevTools/npm-publish/README.md

 Arguments:

   package                 The path to the package to publish.
-                          May be a directory or package.json file.
+                          May be a directory, package.json, or .tgz file.
                           Defaults to the package in the current directory.

 Options: